apache/mxnet/python/mxnet/onnx/README.md

 # ONNX Export Support for MXNet

 ### Overview
 [ONNX](https://onnx.ai/), or Open Neural Network Exchange, is an open source deep learning model format that acts as a framework neutral graph representation between DL frameworks or between training and inference.
 With the ability to export models to the ONNX format, MXNet users can enjoy faster inference and a wider range of deployment device choices, including edge and mobile devices where MXNet installation may be constrained.
-Popular hardware-accelerated and/or cross-platform ONNX runtime frameworks include Nvidia [TensorRT](https://github.com/onnx/onnx-tensorrt), Microsoft [ONNXRuntime](https://github.com/microsoft/onnxruntime), Apple [CoreML](https://github.com/onnx/onnx-coreml) and [TVM](https://tvm.apache.org/docs/tutorials/frontend/from_onnx.html), etc.
+Popular hardware-accelerated and/or cross-platform ONNX runtime frameworks include Nvidia [TensorRT](https://github.com/onnx/onnx-tensorrt), Microsoft [ONNXRuntime](https://github.com/microsoft/onnxruntime), Apple [CoreML](https://github.com/onnx/onnx-coreml), etc.

 ### ONNX Versions Supported
-ONNX 1.7 -- Fully Supported
-ONNX 1.8 -- Work in Progress
+ONNX 1.7 & 1.8

 ### Installation
-From the 1.9 release and on, the ONNX export module has become an offical, built-in module in MXNet.
+From MXNet 1.9 release and on, the ONNX export module has become an offical, built-in feature in MXNet.
 You can access the module at `mxnet.onnx`.

-If you are a user of earlier MXNet versions and do not want to upgrade MXNet, you can still enjoy the latest ONNX suppor by pulling the MXNet source code and building the wheel for only the mx2onnx module.
+If you are a user of earlier MXNet versions and do not want to upgrade MXNet, you can still enjoy the latest ONNX support by pulling the MXNet source code and building the wheel for only the mx2onnx module.
 Just do `cd python/mxnet/onnx` and then build the wheel with `python3 -m build`.
 You should be able to find the wheel under `python/mxnet/onnx/dist/mx2onnx-0.0.0-py3-none-any.whl` and install it with `pip install mx2onnx-0.0.0-py3-none-any.whl`.
-You should be able to access the module with `import mx2onnx` then.
+You can then access the module with `import mx2onnx`.
+The `mx2onnx` namespace is equivalent to `mxnet.onnx`.

 ### APIs
+The main API is `export_model`, which, as the name suggests, exports an MXNet model to the ONNX format.

 ```python
 mxnet.onnx.export_model(sym, params, in_shapes=None, in_types=np.float32,
                  onnx_file_path='model.onnx', verbose=False, dynamic=False,
                  dynamic_input_shapes=None, run_shape_inference=False, input_type=None,
                  input_shape=None)
 ```
-Exports the MXNet model file into ONNX model.

 Parameters: